-WhatsApp continues to be the most popular messaging service in 2018 too.
+WhatsApp continues to be the most popular messaging service.
 We use it regularly in our daily lives.
 It is a simple platform used by billions of people.

 WhatsApp keeps on adding new features to the app every month.
-Two years back, we did a post on 21 best tricks every WhatsApp user should know.
-Although all those tricks are still valid, two years is quite a long time in the world of tech and it was only apt that we revisited that topic to add the new features and tips that have debuted on the Android app since then.
+A few years back, we did a post on 21 best tricks every WhatsApp user should know.
+Although all those tricks are still valid, a year is quite a long time in the world of tech and it was only apt that we revisited that topic to add the new features and tips that have debuted on the Android app since then.

 We've managed to list 17 of them in this post, so grab a cup of coffee!

 NOTE: While these tips are mainly for WhatsApp on Android, some of these may also apply to iOS.

 1. Read Messages Without Going Online or Changing Last Seen